 - Puffy Spike Stitch Belt

-- To make the puffy spike stitch make your stitches up to where the puffy spike stitch is to go.
+- Then to make the puffy spike stitch, and using the new color, make your stitches up to where the puffy spike stitch is to go.
 Skip the next stitch and place a stitch marker into the next stitch.
 I'm lazy when it comes to using stitch markers, but in this case you need a marker there in order to know which stitch to crochet into next.
 Otherwise the puff stitch will cover the area and you might end up guessing.

 - The skipped stitch is the center point of where the puff stitch is made and will not be worked into.
 This is the stitch from where you do all your counting to the right and left.